hmuchalski/ochem1/CHEM128A-AY-25-26-Summer/syllabus-chem-128A-ay-25-26-summer.md

 ### Deadlines and late work

-Deadlines for Class Primers and Integrated Problems are listed on Canvas.
+Class Primers are due at the start of each class meeting and are the record of class attendance.
+If you are not in class or you are late, you cannot turn in the Class Primer for that day, and you will not get credit for it.
+Deadlines for Integrated Problems are listed on Canvas.
 In cases of apparent conflict between dates (different dates on a description page and different in the calendar), always assume that the Course Calendar is right.

 ### Intellectual Property